minkphp/docs/index.rst

 .. note::

-    Although Mink does its best on removing browser differences between different browser emulators - it can't do much in some cases.
-For example, ``GoutteDriver`` can't evaluate JavaScript and ``SahiDriver`` can't get the response status code.
-In such cases, the driver will always throw meaningful ``Behat\Mink\Exception\UnsupportedDriverActionException``.
+    Although Mink does its best on removing browser differences between different browser emulators, it can't do much in some cases.
+For example, GoutteDriver can't evaluate JavaScript and Selenium2Driver can't get the response status code.
+In such cases, the driver will always throw a meaningful ``Behat\Mink\Exception\UnsupportedDriverActionException``.

 Cookies and Headers management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With ``Mink\Session`` you can control your browsers cookies and headers:
+With ``Behat\Mink\Session`` you can control your browsers cookies and headers:

 .. code-block:: php